-Abiola Abrams, founder of Sacred Bombshell Academy is one of my natural beauty crushes.
-I had the chance to ask her a few of her trade secrets around skin care and beauty and she didn’t disappoint.
-What’s great to know is that her regimen is cost-effective and uses all types of natural products.
+Abiola Abrams, founder of Sacred Bombshell Academy, is one of my natural beauty crushes.
+I had the chance to ask her a few of her trade secrets around skin care and beauty, and she didn’t disappoint.
+What’s great to know is that her regimen is cost-effective and incorporates all types of natural products.

 Can we say #FrugalBeauty?

-Here are Abiola’s #FrugalBeauty tips, recommendations, and rituals that I plan to incorporate into my overall self-care plan.
+Below are Abiola’s #FrugalBeauty tips, recommendations and rituals that I plan to incorporate into my overall self-care plan:

 1. Sleep and exercise: If you take care of your body from the inside, there will be a lot less money spent on maintaining a healthy appearance.
 For me personally, my skin is more beautiful when I do my kettlebell and light yoga workout routines every other day.
 I don’t play when it comes to my sleep, which is challenging because I am a night owl.
 Seven hours of sleep is non-negotiable for me.

 2. Selective drinks: My only beverages are water and teas.
-I don’t drink any sugar beverages or add anything to my tea.
-Eliminating sugary drinks helps promote a cleaner immune system, and promotes clearer skin.
+I don’t drink any sugary beverages or add anything to my tea.
+Eliminating sugary drinks helps promote a cleaner immune system and promotes clearer skin.

 3. Mindful eating: I am an 80/20 vegan/vegetarian.
 I am dairy-free, but I do eat fish on occasion.
 Veggies are really inexpensive and you spend way less on food then when you eat meat.
 I also love eating raw whenever possible.

-4. A list of natural and frugal beauty products for the skin and hair: I love Shea butter.
+4. A list of natural and frugal beauty products for the skin and hair: I love shea butter.
 I also use pure vanilla oil in lieu of traditional perfumes, which contain lots of alcohol.
-Extra virgin coconut oil, Jamaican black castor oil, and extra virgin olive oil all serve different purposes for your hair.
+Extra virgin coconut oil, Jamaican black castor oil and extra virgin olive oil all serve different purposes for your hair.
 You can also use coconut oil on your skin.
-I have had skin issues in the past with eczema, acne, and hives, so I understand the value of good skin care.
+I have had skin issues in the past—eczema, acne and hives—so I understand the value of good skin care.
 Although my skin is dark chocolate, I try to wear sunscreen.

-5. Makeup and strict makeup removal regimen: Makeup is fun for me.
-My three go-to makeup products are concealer, mascara, and lip gloss.
-Removing my makeup before I go to bed is a must no matter what, and braiding my afro so that it stays tangle-free before I go to bed is also a non-negotiable.
+5. Makeup and strict makeup-removal regimen: Makeup is fun for me.
+My three go-to makeup products are concealer, mascara and lip gloss.
+Removing my makeup before I go to bed is a must no matter what, and braiding my afro so that it stays tangle-free before I go to bed is also non-negotiable.
 I also find that Jamaican black castor oil makes my eyelashes grow and helps with wrinkles around the eye area as I age.
-This is important because I wear contacts, so I am often tugging on my under eye area.
-I also have hereditary dark circles and under eye puffiness, so I treat this area gingerly.
+This is important because I wear contacts, so I am often tugging on my undereye area.
+I also have hereditary dark circles and undereye puffiness, so I treat this area gingerly.

 6. Be a revolutionary: Loving ourselves unconditionally, through all of our perceived skin issues, really is a revolutionary act.
-In my book, The Sacred Bombshell Handbook of Self-Love: The 11 Secrets of Feminine Power, I have a chapter called “Nizhoni.”
-The chapter is about beauty as a spiritual practice.
+In my book, The Sacred Bombshell Handbook of Self-Love: The 11 Secrets of Feminine Power, I have a chapter titled “Nizhoni,” which is about beauty as a spiritual practice.
 Although I empower women to love themselves on the outside, the appreciation of one’s exterior beauty isn’t a frivolous thing.
-It is powerful magic to love who you see in the mirror!
+It is powerful magic to love the person you see in the mirror!